gecholabs/quickstart/ch1-getting-started.md

 brew install git
 ```

-The underlying technology is Git--a distributed version control system.
-The basic concept is like playing a video game, when you are about the face the boss at the end of a level you might save your game, as “savegame1”, then if you fail you may go back to that, at the next boss you might “savegame2”, etc… a confusing chain of semi-meaningful names.
-Now you may need to revert to one of these previous versions as you advance, but the nomenclature quickly gets out of hand.
+Git is a distributed version control system.
+The basic concept is like playing a video game, when you are about the face the boss at the end of a level you might save your game, as “savegame1”, then if you fail you may go back to that, at the next boss you might “savegame2”, etc… This creates a confusing chain of semi-meaningful names.
+Now you may need to revert to one of these previous versions as you advance, but the nomenclature \(arbitrary numbering\) quickly gets out of hand.

 With Git you can make a “commit” \(snapshot\) as you work and type a “commit message” to remind yourself, and others, of what you did.
 You can also create a “branch” of your code, that won’t affect the main code, but may be where you are develop a new feature.
-Most importantly, you can collaborate with others easily.
-Just like Google Docs changed the way we quickly edit docs, you can all be working on the same code base; however, you wouldn’t want other peoples edits to suddenly jump into your code and break things.
-So there are cultural practices to how the code is managed and merged.
+Importantly, you can easily collaborate with others.
+Just like Google Docs revolutionized the way we edit docs, you can all be working on the same code base; however, you wouldn’t want other peoples edits to suddenly jump into your code and break things.
+So, there are cultural practices to how the code is managed and merged.
 Essentially, you can work in separate branches, named for the functionality they are adding \(e.g. “fixing analysis bug”\), when you are ready you propose a “pull request” to the main repo and can have it peer reviewed and merged by your collaborators.
 We’ll discuss social coding practices and conventions later.

 **To create a git repository in a folder**